 I am a philosopher of medicine and Artificial Intelligence (AI), focusing on questions at the intersection of evidence and ethics.
 I am Assistant Professorial Lecturer and Deputy Director of LSE100 at the London School of Economics.
-I am also Lecturer in Philosophy of Artificial Intelligence and Data Ethics at the New College of the Humanities in London.

 My research focuses on Evidence-Based Medicine, hierarchies of evidence, and other problems related to evidence and ethics in biomedical research, medical genomics, machine learning, and complementary & alternative medicine.
 My work was profiled in Science News.

 I received my PhD from LSE in 2016, with a thesis focused on ‘Hierarchies of Evidence’, available here.
 Hierarchies of Evidence are a popular tool for appraising evidence used in medical practice, and a common way of teaching evidence appraisal to medical students.